 - After the last presentation, Audiqueen calculates the median scores per presentation level and a global score expressed as RMS value.

 Audiqueen calculates the RMS value as a measure of the error compared to the normal line.
-This is the root of the sum of (the median response – the normal response) for all intensities (presentation levels).
+This RMS (root mean square) is the root of the sum of (the median response – the normal response) for all intensities (presentation levels).
 As such, this is a positive value.
 Audiqueen adds a sign mark.
 This is the sign mark of the sum of all responses – the sum of all normal responses.

 You may also have a look at the following videos on loudness scaling: